-Cardiolite® is a technetium-labeled single photon emission computed tomography (SPECT) myocardial perfusion imaging (MPI) agent used for identifying and managing patients with known or suspected coronary artery disease (CAD) and has been used to image more than 53 million patients since 1991.
+Cardiolite® is a technetium-labeled single photon emission tomography (SPECT) myocardial perfusion imaging (MPI) agent used for identifying and managing patients with known or suspected coronary artery disease (CAD) and has been used to image tens of millions of patients since 1991.1,2

 Cardiolite® was the first technetium-labeled myocardial perfusion imaging tracer to provide physicians with prognostic information helpful in making patient management decisions related to CAD.1